kitttn/temptest/Debugging.md

 ## Don't try to flash nop-loop.bin to the SVC.

 Don't try to flash nop-loop.bin, mentioned in the previous section, onto the SVC.
-It's for **[bridge ASICs](Hardware-Overview#toshiba-bridge-asics) only**.
+It's for **ES2 [bridge ASICs](Hardware-Overview#toshiba-bridge-asics) only**.

 ## J-Link Serial Numbers and GDB Server Ports